 Photo: Chris Cassidy

-Bantam’s second release, “Suicide Tourist” follows up their self titled debut release from 2002 and is further proof of the bands growth since forming in 2001.
+BANTAM’s second release, “Suicide Tourist” (following their 2002 self titled debut release) is further proof of the bands' growth since forming in 2001.
 13 songs that span a wide range of raw emotion and blunt aggression, Gina is the DaVinci of heavy songwriting.
 Songwriting that feels like it’s been revived from a lost art in the land of loud rock n roll. “...
 Marrying brute force with bewitching melodies, the songs drop like an anvil-a sexy anvil…”- Village Voice.

-People routinely flock to BANTAM shows, pack clubs wall-to-wall, and bang their heads in unison to monolithic tunes.
-BANTAM’s rock is self-sustaining.
-“I wear my heart on my sleeve, and I probably look like a jerk but if I’m moved by the music then others will be as well”, says Gina.
-Sharing the stage with High On Fire, Eagles of Death Metal, Nashville Pussy, Tribe 8, and The Butchies, Bantam has been busy spreading their gospel live while receiving admirable (and repeated) praise from the Village Voice, Time Out NY, NYPress, & Venus to name a few.
+People routinely flocked to BANTAM shows, packing the clubs wall-to-wall, and banging their heads in unison to monolithic tunes.
+Sharing the stage with bands such as, High On Fire, Eagles of Death Metal and Nashville Pussy, BANTAM was busy spreading their gospel live while receiving admirable (and repeated) praise from the Village Voice, Time Out NY, NYPress, & Venus to name a few.

 Although BANTAM disbanded in 2006 the trio reunited in 2022 to release their first single in over a decade entitled,

 'YO-YO' dropping on 10/14/22.
 Get ready to rock again 'cause BANTAM ain't done lighting that flame.

 Consider yourself warned.